CodeScop/Oge-Mai-Field-Guide/meteorquests.md

   - Xomri
   - Sabu
 - **Rewards:** Wardrobe: Toothless Smile https://4thewords.com/media/wardrobe/featured/male/wm&#95;969-toothless-smile-7039-23134.png
 - **Recommendations:** No hurries, but... why not?
 This is a fun one.
+Note that it's UTTERLY IMPOSSIBLE until you've completed the Biodome sequence starting with Set Creatures Free!
+(1/4)